woozystudio/adobly/readme.md

-# WoozyStudio App
+# Adobly

 A discord bot for general server management.
-WoozyStudio App is a bot full of useful features for server creation, project creation, project management, etc. It is also a personal help bot.
+Adobly is a bot full of useful features for server creation, project creation, project management, etc. It is also a personal help bot.

 As of today, this bot is under development and the code is not considered stable, we recommend using this code from version 1.0.0 onwards, otherwise, you may experience some bugs.